 Why use a cashier’s check?

 Receiving a personal check carries a much higher risk for the lender in this situation because there is no guarantee the funds are actually in your account.
-With a cashier’s check, however, the lender knows that the bank has already debited the funds from your account and will release them in full when the check is cashed.
+However, with a cashier’s check, the lender knows that the bank has already debited the funds from your account.
+The bank will release the funds when the check is cashed.

 Using them can also be helpful in time-sensitive situations.
-The funds typically clear the next day so you don’t have to wait for staggered amounts to be released over several days.
+Funds typically clear the next day, so you don’t have to wait for staggered amounts to be released over several days.

-If you’re sending a large amount of money and the recipient needs to access that cash as soon as possible, they will experience a much shorter wait time with a cashier’s check.
+If you’re sending a large amount and the recipient needs to access that cash as soon as possible, they will experience a much shorter wait time with a cashier’s check.

 It typically takes just a single business day.
-Even if you’re just sending money to a family member, a cashier’s checks can be helpful to quickly give them access to the funds they need.
+Even if you need to send money to a family member, a cashier’s check can be helpful to quickly give them access to the funds they need.

 Where can you get a cashier’s check?

-For credit union members, you can often get one from any credit union near you (not just your own) as long as yours participates in shared branching.
+For credit union members, you can often get one from a credit union branch near you (not just your own) as long as yours participates in shared branching.
 This convenience provides you with more options when you need to purchase one.

-In addition to the check amount, you’ll need to inform the teller of who the check should be made out to as well as any notes to go in the memo line, such as an account number or other pertinent information.
+In addition to the check amount, you’ll need to inform the teller of who they should make the cashier’s check out to.
+You’ll also need to let them know of any notes to go in the memo line, such as an account number or other pertinent information.

-All of the information on the check is filled out by the teller in advance so you only have to deliver it to the recipient once it’s ready.
-This also means it’s important to convey each detail accurately while you’re at the bank because there’s no way to change it once you’ve left with the cashier’s check in hand.
+The teller will fill out all of the information on the check in advance, so you only have to deliver it to the recipient once it’s ready.
+So it’s crucial to convey each detail accurately while you’re at the bank because there’s no way to change it once you’ve left with the cashier’s check in hand.

-Double check that each piece of information is correct before you leave the bank to avoid any unnecessary hassle or confusion when the recipient goes to deposit the check.
+Double-check that each piece of information is correct before leaving the bank to avoid any unnecessary hassle or confusion when the recipient deposits the check.

 How secure is a cashier’s check?

-Because cashier’s checks are a more secure form of payment than most others, funds are typically available in the recipient’s account the next day.
+Because cashier’s checks are a more secure payment method than most others, funds are typically available in the recipient’s checking account the next day.
 However, some banks may only release the first $5,000 until the check officially clears.